How to Soundproof a Warehouse

 If you’re worried about the sound of your warehouse disrupting your office workers or neighbors, you’ll need to start with attacking the “weak” points of your space – these are the spaces where sound can most easily slip through like doors and windows.
 Because of how much noise a warehouse can produce, you may need to go above and beyond to add soundproofing to the walls as well.
 Luckily these strategies are not unique to a warehouse, check out our complete guide to soundproofing for a general overview.

 Start by identifying problem areas walls where sound travels through easily.
 The most common ones in a warehouse office are a dropped ceiling, doors, and windows.
-For doors and windows, the simplest solution is to add door seal kits or window inserts.
-If you need additional protection, you can replace them entirely with something more advanced like Tru Acoustics Windows or Sound Lock Soundproof Doors.
-The cost of soundproofing a window or door can vary depending on how much performance and noise reduction you need.
+For doors and windows, the simplest solution is to add adjustable door seal kits or window inserts to what's already there.
+Depending on the noise level, we have the best soundproof door money can buy and a lab tested acoustic windows.
+The cost to soundproof a window or door can vary depending on the required STC rating.

-In summary, the way to soundproof a warehouse from the administrative areas is to address main weak points like the windows and doors, and then add density to areas that are susceptible to sound transfer, specially the dropped ceilings and walls.
-Do this and you can work in peace without being distracted by warehouse noises.
+In summary, the way to soundproof a warehouse from the administrative areas is to address main weak points like the windows and doors, and then add density to areas that are susceptible to sound transfer, specifically any dropped ceilings or poorly sealed walls.
+Reach out to one of our experts for help with your warehouse!

 Get a Custom Solution for your Warehouse